carpentries-lab/metagenomics-analysis/_episodes/07-Diversity-tackled-with-R.md

 By a close look at the first output lines, it is noticeable that we need a specific output from Kraken: `.reports`.

-With the next command, we are going to create a table in [Biom](https://biom-format.org/) format called `cuatroc.biom`:
+With the next command, we are going to create a table in [Biom](https://biom-format.org/) format called `cuatroc.biom`.
+We will include the two samples we have been working with (`JC1A` and `JP4D`) and a thrid one `JP41`, to be able to perform certain analyses later on.
 ~~~
 $ kraken-biom JC1A.report JP4D.report JP41.report --fmt json -o cuatroc.biom
 ~~~